-Summer is a wonderful time to take activities outside and it’s even better when those activities involve ice and water.
+Summer is a wonderful time to take activities outside and it’s even better when kids can cool off with ice and water activities.
 This ice sensory play will help keep you cool even on the hottest days!

 Scented ice is easy to make and creates a fun multi-sensory experience for toddlers and preschoolers.